London School of Mosaic

 2017 to 2024, Organisation development

-In 2017 contributed to the set up of the London School of Mosaic (now closed), based on the legacy of the socially engaged mosaic practice at Southbank Mosaics in Waterloo, a CIC I volunteered for since 2007.
+As a founding member I contributed to the set up of the London School of Mosaic, based on the legacy of the socially engaged mosaic practice at Southbank Mosaics in Waterloo, a CIC I volunteered for since 2007.
 The charity took over abandoned premises under a social housing estate in Camden and established its education and volunteer offer there between 2017 and 2025.
 This included:

 • setting up of a functional and efficient workshop space for bespoke craft courses for a team of freelance tutors, unlocking an unused workspace in a strategic location for social and economic impact